Public-Source Fraud Intelligence — Local, State, Federal

 Why SentinelGraph

-What makes this different
+What makes us different

-Control-focused, not just name-based
+Control-focused, not name-based

 Evidence-traceable, not black-box